secondreason/Udacity_Final_Project-Ed.3-/README.md

 For running this porject first, you should have Vagrant and VirtualBox.
 If you dont, please install it.

-Clone this repository
+1.Clone this repository.

-Inside the folder run vagrant up.
+2.Inside the folder run vagrant up.

-When the machine is running, you should run vagrant ssh.
+3.When the machine is running, you should run vagrant ssh.

-When you are in the vm go to ../../vagrant/.
+4.When you are in the vm go to ../../vagrant/.

-To run test type python tournament_test.py.
+5.To run test type python tournament_test.py.

 Have fun.